Stir fry is easy to make once you learn the basics. Start with this delicious beef stir fry with vegetables and you’ll gain confidence quickly.

 - Serve over rice and garnish with sliced green onions.

-- Use whatever meat or vegetable you like.
+- You can use whatever meat or vegetable you like.
 This recipe is very versatile.
+Cooking times will vary, however.

 - Recipe card updated 5/5/2022.